Do they exist and if so, what are they?

 If you are allergic to being stung by a bee, you should error on the side of caution when first consuming bee pollen and follow my tolerance test.
 This will safely allow you to determine 100% how you tolerate bee pollen.
 And as always, if you are nervous despite what you've read here, check with your doctor or pharmacist first.

 Are you having an allergic reaction to your bee pollen?

 It is very important to know the source of your bee pollen.
 Let me tell you why.

 Pollen is an air cleanness indicator and it can absorb air pollution and environmental chemicals.
 This means that you want the source of your bee pollen supplement to be away from major industrial centers as pollen can absorb industrial pollutants.

 And what the pollen absorbs - you end up eating.

-Northern British Columbia in Canada is a very clean source of bee pollen and one we use regularly as are certain secluded parts of the United States.
+Northern Alberta in Canada is a very clean source of bee pollen and one we use regularly as are certain secluded parts of the United States.

 The other source I recommend for bee pollen supplements is New Zealand.
 Both the New Zealand government and the New Zealand people are very environmentally conscious.
 You can see this by their laws.

 As a result, New Zealand remains one of the most unpolluted areas in the world.

 Personally, I would avoid any bee product sourced from China.
 As an industrial power house, the likelihood is high that their bee pollen products are high in heavy metals and pesticides.